Photo: Mark Wolfe for Bob Vila

 Ease of Use

 An electric pressure washer is easier to use than a gasoline pressure washer.
 It doesn’t need oil changes, spark plugs, or throttle adjustments.
-It doesn’t require a tricky pull-start, either.
-You just hook up the hose and throw a switch to turn the machine on.
+It doesn’t require a tricky pull-start either.
+The user just hooks up the hose and throws a switch to turn the machine on.
 Electric pressure washers are also a lot quieter than gasoline-powered pressure washers.

-Another ease-of-use consideration: Look for an electric pressure washer with quick-connect fittings for nozzles and hoses.
-These spring-loaded fittings snap on and off quickly and easily, no wrench needed.
+Another ease-of-use feature to look for is quick connect fittings for nozzles and hoses.
+These spring-loaded fittings snap on and off quickly and easily.
+No wrench is needed.

 Electric pressure washers are smaller and lighter than gasoline-powered models.
 Some electric pressure washers aren’t much larger than a cooler and are easier to store.

 It’s a good idea to pick an electric power washer that balances power with portability.
-Generally the more powerful the pressure washer, the heavier it is.
-The ideal model is light enough to move around your yard or house without straining yourself while containing the power you need to get the job done.
+Generally, the more powerful the pressure washer, the heavier it is.
+The ideal model is light enough to move around the yard or house without straining the user, yet it still contains the power needed to get the job done.

 Q. How do you use an electric pressure washer?